-YAMAMURA Aki, Professor TOKUNAGA Yu, Associate Professor yamamura.aki.8m@kyoto-u.ac.jp tokunaga.yuu.o19@kyoto-u.jp
+YAMAMURA Aki, Professor TOKUNAGA Yu, Associate Professor

+yamamura.aki.8m@kyoto-u.ac.jp tokunaga.yu.4a@kyoto-u.ac.jp

-This laboratory will help students to approach the causes and structure of contemporary culture and socioenvironmental issues from the perspectives of history and geography.
+This laboratory will help students to understand the causes and structure of contemporary culture and socioenvironmental issues from the perspectives of history and geography.
 Students will learn the historical-geographical methods to deal with local problems and to find environmental values or potential attractions within the local spaces.

 On the one hand, many people have come to abandon those traditional lifestyles and means of livelihood that had roots in local natural environment.
 On the other hand, they increasingly connect with others residing in distant places, including different countries.
-As this global transaction of items and people accelerates for each country to become interconnected, it appears that each region loses its individuality and culture and society get more and more
+As this global transaction of items and people accelerates for each country to become interconnected, it appears that each region loses its individuality and culture and society get more

-Field trip to the Hikone Castle to learn the academic characters of the early modern stone wall and its contemporary values uniform.
-However, the cultural landscapes, exchanges, ideas, social relationships which constructed through the interaction between human and nature in the long history functions strongly even in the contemporary local spaces, as.
+Field trip to the Hikone Castle to learn the academic characters of the early modern stone wall and its contemporary values and more uniform.
+However, the cultural landscapes, exchanges, ideas, and social relationships, constructed through a long history of interactions between humans and nature, function strongly in local spaces.
 We have to learn the 'cross' regional structure as well as the the vertical spatial-social structure which include the local historical geography and culture to understand the contemporary culture and socioenvironmental issues essencially within the local spaces.

-This laboratory will explorer the local spatial-social structure analyzing the historical documents, old maps, cultural landscapes and heritages, and consider the perspectives and methods approaching to the contemporary issues.
+This laboratory will explore the local spatial-social structure analyzing the historical documents, old maps, cultural landscapes and heritages, and understand the perspectives and methods relating to contemporary issues.